 In particular, virtual assistants are in demand from entrepreneurs and online businesses who need help but don’t want to take employees to their place.
 Many small and medium-sized businesses, however, use virtual assistance, particularly for particular functions such as managing social media.

 What a Virtual Assistant offers

-Theoretically, a VA can do anything other than bringing the coffee that any other support employees does.
+Theoretically, a VA can do anything other than bringing the coffee that any other support employees do.
 (Even though the VA can do that too when home delivery coffee is produced!).
 Virtual support responsibilities, however, are not restricted to clerical work.
-They can also provide the marketing, web design and other services.
+They can also provide marketing, web design, and other services.

-Some virtual assistants specializes in a particular set of skills.
+Some virtual assistants specialize in a particular set of skills.
 For instance, a virtual assistant to marketing or PR only does marketing or PR work.
-Other virtual assistants perform a range of tasks, but within a particular sector.
+Other virtual assistants perform a range of tasks but within a particular sector.
 For instance, a virtual real estate assistant performs many duties, but only for customers of Realtor.

-Most virtual assistants operate their own virtual assistant company based on their own home.
+Most virtual assistants operate their own virtual assistant companies based on their own homes.
 This enables them to earn more (generally $25 per hour or more depending on the tasks being provided) and have more control over their responsibilities.
 However, in an employment or contract position, many tiny companies employ virtual assistants.
 Depending on the skill set needed, these VAs generally earn $10 to $15 per hour.
-Lastly, many VAs use freelance sites or microworking sites to discover projects that are fast and time-limited.
-Usually they don’t pay well, but they can begin a fresh VA.
+Lastly, many VAs use freelance sites or micro working sites to discover projects that are fast and time-limited.
+Usually they don’t pay well, but they can begin afresh VA.

 Where to find a VA?